abhijeetdhote18/Language-Translation-with-googletrans/README.md

 ## Prerequisites
 * Make sure you have Python installed on your system.
 You can download it from python.org.
-* You should have jyupter Notebook
+* You should have juypter Notebook
 * Install Libraries from lib.ipynb

 ## Acknowledgements